Akashdtech/Custom-Q-A-model-LLM-LangChain/README.md

 # Custom-Q-A-model-LLM-Langchain
-This project demonstrates the creation of an intelligent question-answering pipeline using LangChain and FAISS for document retrieval and OpenAI for language generation.
-The workflow processes a CSV file containing Q&A data, builds a vector database for semantic search, and integrates a language model to answer questions based on the retrieved context.
+This project demonstrates the creation of an intelligent question-answering pipeline using LangChain and FAISS for document retrieval, combined with a Hugging Face-hosted LLM for language generation.
+The workflow processes a CSV file containing Q&A data, builds a vector database for semantic search, and integrates a custom LLM to answer questions based on the retrieved context.
 Below are the key steps included in the implementation.

 Setup and Dependencies:

     Install required libraries: langchain, langchain_community, faiss-cpu, and HuggingFaceEmbeddings.
-    Configure API access with OpenAI for language model operations.
+    Configure API access with Hugging Face for language model operations. pip install langchain langchain_community faiss-cpu

 Data Loading:

-    Use the CSVLoader from LangChain to load a dataset containing questions and answers.
+    Use CSVLoader from LangChain to load a dataset containing questions and answers.
-    Limit the dataset to 500 entries for processing.
+    Limit the dataset to 500 entries for efficient processing.

 Text Splitting: